unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 Mobile targets are currently using a limited version of XAML Hot Reload and do not support C# Hot Reload until [this dotnet runtime](https://github.com/dotnet/runtime/issues/93860) issue is fixed.

+> [!NOTE]
+> Help us by giving it a thumbs up to help prioritize it in the .NET team backlog!

-- In Visual Studio, the "Hot Reload on File Save" feature must be disabled to avoid crashing the app
+- In Visual Studio, the "Hot Reload on File Save" feature must be disabled to avoid crashing the app.
+You can find this feature by clicking on the down arrow next to the red flame in the Visual Studio tool bar.
-- In both VS and VS Code, C# Hot Reload is not supported
+- In both VS and VS Code, C# Hot Reload is not yet supported
-- x:Bind hot reload is limited to simple expressions and events
+- XAML `x:Bind` hot reload is limited to simple expressions and events

 # [**WinAppSDK**](#tab/winappsdk)

 Hot Reload is supported by Visual Studio for WinAppSDK and provides support in unpackaged deployment mode.

 ***

-> [!IMPORTANT]
-> If your solution contains iOS/Android/Catalyst or WebAssembly project heads, Hot Reload will only be available when targeting .NET 8 or later (`net8.0` in the `TargetFrameworks` property)

 ## Troubleshooting